Creamy Cheddar Macaroni Salad

 - 2 tbsp vinegar

 - 1/4 tsp ground pepper

-Cook the elbow macaroni according to package directions.
-Cool and rinse with cold water.
+- In a large pot, boil the elbow macaroni according to package directions.
+Drain in a colander, then rinse with cold water.

-Blend together the mayonnaise, mustard, sour cream, vinegar, sugar and salt & pepper.
+- Blend together the mayo, mustard, sour cream, vinegar, sugar and salt and pepper.

-In a serving bowl, combine the noodles and chopped vegetables, then toss with the dressing.
+- In a large bowl, combine the noodles and chopped vegetables, then toss the macaroni salad ingredients with the dressing.